 The Mangart saddle (Mangartsko sedlo) is one of the most visited points in the Julian Alps.
-Situated on the border of the Triglav National Park, the 2055 m high pass is famous for its fabulous panorama.
-A bucket-listed destination by bike, car, or even a motorbike.
+Situated on the Triglav National Park border, the 2055 m high pass is famous for its fabulous panorama.
+A bucket-listed destination by bike, car, or even motorbike.
 If you are near the Triglav National Park, don't miss Mangart - it's just 45 minutes from Bovec.

 One of the reasons for the popularity of the pass is that it is located on the Italian border, not far from the Austrian border.
 This makes it easily accessible from all three countries.

 This is accompanied by the fact that many car parks have been set up on the road leading to the saddle so that families, seniors, and those looking for an easy hike can admire the unparalleled panorama.

 |Location||Julian-Alps, Triglav National Park, Mangart mountain|